 The arts are a very important part of daily life at Loomis Chaffee.
 We are surrounded by the sights and sounds of the visual and performing arts through exhibits in the Mercy Gallery and the Barnes & Wilde student galleries, plays and other exciting performances in the NEO Theater and the diverse musical styles emanating from Founders Chapel and practice rooms.

-An annual spring tradition on the Island, Two Men Falling: A Musical Revue will be presented in the Hubbard Performance Hall on Friday, April 17, and Saturday, April 18.
-As in the past, the Musical Revue is entirely student run.
+Two Men Falling: A Musical Revue was presented in the Hubbard Performance Hall on Friday, April 17, and Saturday, April 18.
+As in the past, the Musical Revue is entirely student run, with senior Yang-yang Kwon and junior Kirsten Mossberg as co-directors this year.